 No one knows exactly how Google does their ranking, but it is based on more than just keywords.
 One of the key metrics they track is how long users stay on your page.
 If you have a keyword stuffed post with no value, people may find your page, but they won’t stay long.

 Your goal as a content creator is to find the balance between using keyword effectively and providing value to your readers.
 It is hard!

 I struggle constantly with the balance but have found in the long run that my posts are significantly better when I focus on writing first and then incorporate my long tail keywords on a limited basis.

 It is hard to explain, but once you’ve gone through the process a few times you’ll find it becomes almost instinctual and you’ll notice that you begin incorporating terms naturally within your writing.

 I’m still learning about SEO and how to incorporate long tail keywords into my posts effectively.
 However, I’ve found that when I follow the simple process outlined above I’m able to quickly and easily boost my traffic.
 It takes time and often you won’t see results for 6-8 months, but consistency is the key to success.

 I published my post on Creating a Personal Financial Plan in late December.
 It was getting virtually no traffic and I thought it was a dud post.

 Optimizing old blog posts for SEO traffic takes a lot of time and can seem daunting at times.
-I know it is a lot of work, but personally I feel like it is a very valuable oportunity to increase blog traffic that a lot of bloggers miss.
+I know it is a lot of work, but personally, I feel like it is a very valuable opportunity to increase blog traffic that a lot of bloggers miss.

 Take a few of your posts and try out my steps.
 I’d love to hear from you and see how your optimizing efforts are working.